Colfax, Wisconsin

 Colfax is a village in Dunn County, Wisconsin, United States.
-The population was 1,158 at the 2010 census.
+The population was 1,182 at the 2020 census.
 The village is surrounded by the Town of Colfax.

 History

-The Colfax, Wisconsin tornado outbreak destroyed most of Colfax in 1958.
 The community was named for Schuyler Colfax, who served as vice president under Ulysses S. Grant.
+On June 4, 1958, Colfax would be struck by a powerful F5 tornado, leaving the southern and northeastern sections of the village heavily damaged or destroyed.